My name is Claire and I’m a Customer Experience Manager at Bare Cremation.

 Aged care and palliative care are those professions where you’re up close to death every day.
 The average stay for someone in an aged care facility in Australia is three years – that’s a long time to get to know someone and for them to become an important part of your life.
 Caring for someone is a close and intimate connection and it can be hard when these people, who were such a big part of your life, die.

-Even for aged care and palliative care workers who are expecting a death and used to death, it can still hit you very hard when it happens.
+Even for aged care and palliative care workers who are expecting a death and are familiar with patients dying, it can still hit them hard when it happens.

 Working as a carer means you’re dealing with a lot of big emotions – your own and your resident’s.
 Even if your resident isn’t ludic, you’ll be dealing with family members who are distressed and dealing with complex emotions – perhaps guilt, relief, fear or anger.
 These can take a toll in the same way that death itself can.